thamizharasan-nemo/CampusFeedbacks-backend/ReadMe.md

 This project mainly focuses on backend architecture, security, role management, and real-world system design.

+## Problem statement

+- Most colleges lack a transparent and structured system to collect and analyze student feedback on instructors and courses.

+- Without proper feedback data and analytics, management cannot effectively evaluate teaching quality or make informed improvements.

+- CampusFeedbacks provides a secure, institution-based feedback system that enables students to share feedback and helps institutions analyze instructor performance and improve academic quality through data-driven insights.

+## Why this project exists

+In colleges, students and instructors play a major role in the overall quality of education.

+But in most institutions, management does not have a clear and structured way to understand how instructors are actually performing inside classrooms.

+Student feedback is usually collected manually or informally, which leads to:

+- lack of transparency

+- biased or incomplete data

+- no proper analytics to take decisions

+Because of this, colleges struggle to:

+- identify strong and weak teaching patterns

+- improve teaching methods

+- recognize or reward high-performing instructors

+- take corrective actions where needed

+This project solves that problem by providing a centralized feedback and analytics system where students can submit feedback for courses and instructors, either openly or anonymously.

+The system then converts feedback into structured data and analytics, helping institutions:

+- monitor teaching quality

+- track instructor performance over time

+- make data-driven decisions instead of assumptions

+- improve both teaching and learning experience

 ## What this project does

 * Supports multiple institutions.